Considering cataract surgery? Here's what you should know

-“My vision began to limit everything I did,” White said.
+“My vision began to limit everything I did,” said White (no relation to the actress).
 She knew she needed to see an ophthalmologist — a physician who specializes in medical and surgical eye care — to find out what was wrong.
 But she didn’t have the money to pay for an exam.

 How to determine if it’s time for surgery